Revisiting End-to-End Learning with Slide-level Supervision in Computational Pathology: Experiment

 \textbf{Foundation Model Dominate Two-Stage but Cost More. } Two-stage algorithms are limited by offline feature.
 Specifically, in grading task (Table~\ref{tab:sub}), the best-performing MIL with the R50 shows a 12\% accuracy gap compared to UNI with ABMIL.
 This performance difference is also observed in other tasks (Table~\ref{tab:main}), with gaps of 5\% and 2\% on BRCA-subtyping and BRCA-survival, respectively.
 With FM features, the superior performance of ABMIL compared with advanced methods further highlights the importance of sparse attention in CPath.
 However, these significant improvements come at a considerable cost.
 Pretraining pathology FMs demands vast amounts of data, which are difficult to acquire and share publicly.
 For example, UNI uses 100 million patches from approximately 100,000 slides for pretraining, while publicly available datasets typically contain fewer than 1,000 slides.
 The resources required by large models (e.g., GIGAP uses 3,072 A100 GPU hours) are also huge.
 Furthermore, the performance of FMs does not scale proportionally with increasing data and model size.
 Specifically, the most expensive GIGAP lags behind UNI by 3\% on the PANDA.
 Large FMs have not achieved the same impressive performance on PANDA and BRCA as they did on NSCLC. \textit{We suggest that the two-stage method based on FMs has saturated performance on classical tasks and is bottlenecked by the lack of encoder adaptation in challenging tasks.}

 \textbf{ABMILX Shows E2E Potential. } Through E2E learning with ABMILX and downstream data, we achieve FMs-level performance using ResNet models that were pre-trained in ImageNet-1k.
 It outperforms FMs on multiple challenging datasets (+4\% Acc. on PANDA, +0.8\% AUC on BRCA).
 Moreover, the E2E learning cost of ABMILX is substantially lower than the pretraining cost of FMs, approaching the cost of training second-stage aggregators, with more details provided in next section.
 Additionally, we show that fine-tuning upstream pre-trained aggregators, like CHIEF and GIGAP, did not yield the desired results.
 This further underscores the necessity of E2E training of encoders and aggregators with slide supervision.
 In particular, we demonstrate the scalability of the proposed method with respect to the model size.
 Except for survival analysis influenced by the sampling numbers (Table~\ref{tab:sub}), R50 shows a general improvement compared to R18.
+Most critically, we validated the generalization ability through external validation on the CPTAC dataset (Table~\ref{tab:ex_val}).
+A ResNet-50 encoder trained on TCGA using our E2E framework not only shows superior generalization but also outperforms UNI, a ViT-L pre-trained on over one billion pathology patches.
+This result validates that our E2E learning approach fosters robust transferability that can overcome cross-dataset domain shifts, rivaling the benefits of massive-scale pre-training.
 In conclusion, empowered by ABMILX, we present the impact and enormous potential of E2E learning in CPath.
-Appendix presents more discussion about other E2E methods.
+We also present more discussion in Appendix~\ref{sec:app_e2e}.